shu004/TinDog/README.md

 # TinDog
-A static tinder for dogs site using bootstrap.
+Fun project to practice using Bootstrap 5.
+A static website for "tinder for dogs".

 ## Tools Used
 Bootstrap5.0: Carousel, Grid System, Card, Container, Button, Navbar.
 It also used HTML5, CSS3, Google Fonts and Font Awesome.